kleamertiri/8-Week-SQL-Challenge/#2 - Pizza Runner/Solution.md

 ![image](https://github.com/kleamertiri/8-Week-SQL-Challenge/assets/105167291/8ba0ebfb-a5cc-4dfa-a721-7876dfa6612c)

-- Customer 101 and 102 got 2 and 3 pizzas with their standart recipe
+- Customers 101 and 102 got 2 and 3 pizzas with their standart recipe
-- Customer 103 and 105 got 3 and 1 pizza with changes
+- Customers 103 and 105 got 3 and 1 pizza with changes
 - Customer 104 got 1 pizza with the standart recipe and 2 pizzas with changes

 8- How many pizzas were delivered that had both exclusions and extras?